-Reflective Practice in Israel/Palestine is a chance for students to be part of an ongoing peacebuilding intervention between Palestinians and Israelis incorporating people at all levels of society.
-As they engage in this experience, students will be given the chance to reflect on what it means to be a practitioner and encounter the integration of theory, research, and practice.
+Reflective Practice in Israel/Palestine is a chance for students to deepen their understanding of the complex reality of a conflict at the heart of the field today.
+Students will be exposed to and engaged in ongoing peacebuilding interventions between Palestinians and Israelis, incorporating people at all levels of society.
+As they take part in this experience, participants will reflect on what it means to be a practitioner and will encounter the integration of theory, research, and practice.
 Dr. Fakhira Halloun travels with students for eight days over winter break and teaches the class on the ground in Israel and Palestine.
-Dr. Marc Gopin leads the pre-trip and post-trip meetings in the United States and works with students as they craft their research questions and delve into the literature.
+Dr. Marc Gopin lectures virtually throughout the course and leads discussions with the students.
+Both professors work with the students as they process this unique experience.

 - Type: Study Abroad